Configuration in the web interface

 To check the status of the endpoint subsystems and view operation log files, go to the Diagnostics section.

-In the System Monitoring tab, detailed statistics of current resource usage are displayed, including CPU Load, RAM, Network, and Hard Disk of the TrueConf Group terminal:
+1. In the System Monitoring tab, detailed statistics on current resource usage are displayed, including CPU Load, RAM, Network, and Hard Disk of the TrueConf Group terminal:

-In the Network log unit you can record network traffic passing through the endpoint and analyze it using Wireshark (opens new window).
-Also, you should provide traffic recording files when contacting TrueConf technical support.
+5. In the Network log section, you can record and analyze the network traffic passing through the terminal, for example, using Wireshark (opens new window).
+You can download the network log by clicking the /docs/group/media/control_panel/download_record/en.png button.
+Additionally, traffic log files must be provided when contacting technical support.